The Locker Key

 “Mr. Barnett.
 I am as flat-out fucking real as it gets.
 You can count on that.
 You just get my other hundred grand ready.
 I’ll be back for it in a few days.”

-Wycliffe drops the Lincoln into gear and disappears into the night, leaving Barnett sweating in his Jaguar.
+Wycliffe dropped the Lincoln into gear and disappeared into the night, leaving Barnett sweating in his Jaguar.

 “You’ll take him?
 What does that mean?”